 If you are interested in a liaison and/or event-planning role with PGSA, send us an email at email@example.com and we'll get you on board!
 For more information and regular updates, see https://www.facebook.com/groups/pgsauwo/.

 Bus passes are available through the Society of Graduate Students (SOGS).
 Please read “Collecting your bus pass” at: http://sogs.ca/services.
 Bus routes are posted online: http://www.londontransit.ca/plan-a-trip/routes-schedules/

 Please follow this link for information about housing in London: http://housing.uwo.ca

 Please visit the official City of London website for recent news and events occurring in and around London, along with details about London city life, arts activities, attractions, maps, photo galleries and more.

-Please mark your calendar for Wednesday, September 4th, 2019 when we look forward to officially welcoming you during our Graduate Student Orientation, a mandatory event for new and returning graduate students.
-Additional details regarding our event and the Orientation hosted by the School of Graduate and Postdoctoral Studies will be sent to you this summer.
+Please mark your calendar for Tuesday, September 7th, 2021, when we look forward to officially welcoming you during our Graduate Student Orientation/Refresher and Awards, a mandatory event for new and returning graduate students.
+Additional details regarding our event and the orientation hosted by the School of Graduate and Postdoctoral Studies will be sent to you this summer.
 Again, please check your Western email regularly so as not to miss important notifications.